Paulmicha/common-web-tools/README.md

 ## WHAT

-Scaffolding bash shell CLI for usual web project tasks.
-Customizable, extensible toolbox for local (internal) development tasks.
+CWT is a scaffolding bash shell CLI for usual web project tasks.
+It's a customizable and extensible toolbox for local (internal) development tasks.

 CWT is not a program; it's a generic, customizable "glue" between programs.
-[Third-party tools](https://paulmicha.github.io/common-web-tools/about/tools-considerations.html) integration is provided by extensions having their own separate Git repository.
+Third-party tools integration is provided by extensions which could have their own respective Git repositories.
 CWT includes by default (for now) a predefined list of extensions - like in the [DrupalVM](https://www.drupalvm.com/) project.

-CWT "core" - this repo - contains common utilities related to managing global environment variables, local and remote hosts, project instance self-tests, and the building blocks of the conventions facilitating the implementation of recurrent web project tasks (see *HOW* below).
+CWT "core" - this repo - contains common utilities related to managing global environment variables, some minimal local and remote host operations, optional git hooks intergration, and project instance self-tests.

-Important note : CWT is *not* a production hosting tool.
+CWT is *not* meant to be used in production.
+It was designed to assist the production of diverse projects for individual developers or teams.

 ## PURPOSE

 CWT helps individual developers or teams to streamline a similar workflow across older and newer projects.
-It allows to **maintain a common CLI** while easily swapping out [implementations](https://paulmicha.github.io/common-web-tools/about/tools-considerations.html) (i.e. "not marrying them").
+It allows to **maintain a common CLI** and to easily swap out implementations in case we change our minds about technical choices.

-CWT core provides some generic bash shell functions and scripts.
-It can generate a `Makefile` for chosen tasks.
-Most importantly, it organizes scripts around a set of conventions to implement in a **modular** way e.g. :
+CWT organizes (mostly bash shell) scripts around a set of conventions to implement in a **modular** way e.g. :

 - host-level dependencies installation / setup (provisioning required packets/apps/services)
 - get / generate services credentials